IntegrierBar/InverseMagneticBillards/README.md

 The distance from the pixel is then given as the product of the step size modifier and the zoom factor of the camera.

 #### On Click
-By left clicking inside the flow map you can either show the trajectory started at that point in the Regular Space or spawn a trajectory with those phase space coordinates.
+By left clicking inside the flow map you can either show the trajectory started at that point in the Ambient Space or spawn a trajectory with those phase space coordinates.

 If you are currently showing a trajectory you can press the button "Spawn Currently Shown Trajectory" to spawn a trajectory with those coordinates.
-To stop showing the trajectory in Regular Space, simply left click anywhere inside the Regular Space.
+To stop showing the trajectory in Ambient Space, simply left click anywhere inside the Ambient Space.

 ## How to compile